hamed65kz/ISC-Challenge-Without-Boost/README.md

 The Rest(Node and Messaging mechanism) is the same and didnt changed.

+ #### Task Distribution Strategy for Router Worker Threads

+Threre is two models for distributing read/write tasks across router worker threads:

+1.  **Dedicated Thread Roles (Read/Write Separation):**

+    -   **Approach:**  Assign separate threads to handle read and write operations exclusively.

+    -   **Advantages:**

+        -   Logical separation of concerns
+        -   Simplified design and debugging due to clear task boundaries.
+        -   Optimal when read and write workloads are balanced and predictable.

+    -   **Limitations:**
+        -   Risk of underutilized threads if read/write loads become uneven (e.g., read-heavy bursts leave write threads idle, or vice versa).

+2.  **Unified Thread Model (Hybrid Task Queues):**

+    -   **Approach:**  Allow all threads to dynamically pick tasks from a shared pool of read/write queues.

+    -   **Advantages:**

+        -   Improved load balancing, especially during imbalanced workloads (e.g., threads assist overloaded queues).
+        -   Better resource utilization under fluctuating or unpredictable traffic.

+	   -   **Trade-offs:**

+	        -   Increased complexity in thread synchronization and task prioritization.

+For simplicity, I am currently following the first approach.
+However, I believe that in the router context, reader threads are more critical, and all threads should assist with reading.
+Therefore, the second approach seems more appropriate for the router, and I have listed it in future work tasks.
 ### Sequence Diagram

 For better understanding of solution structure, I model the solution with object-level sequence diagram plus threads as a separate lifelines.